dothiv/clickcounter-backend/README.md

 ISSUES
 ------

-- hypertext references in banner HTML/JS
+- keep hypertext references in banner HTML/JS hardcoded?
   - templates/page.html references "/static/banner.min.js" . this could be
     prefixed with the proper host name, but this page is either served from the customer domain where we have no control over the 'page template'